Shower approach in the simulation of ion scattering from solids: The simulation procedure

-where $P_i$ is the integral fraction of the probability of the ``hot" region.
-The sum of probabilities is conserved, $W_{i+1}+nw_i=W_i$, as necessary.
-It is worthwhile to note also that this approach provides absolute values of the scattering yield: the expectation value for a certain energy-angular range is equal to that obtained in a direct simulation with the same number of ions sent to the sample.
+where $P_i$ is the integral probability of atom displacement into the ``hot" region.
+As it should be, the sum of probabilities is conserved: $W_{i+1}+nw_i=W_i$.
+It is worthwhile to note also that this approach provides the correct absolute value of the scattering yield: the expectation value for a certain energy-angular range is equal to that obtained in a direct simulation in which the same number of ions is sent to the sample.